PeterWang0124/iOS-LearningSamples/README.md

 	This project take a practive of the Stanford CS193p Lecture 4~5 form iTunes ["Developing iOS 7 Apps for iPhone and iPad"](https://itunes.apple.com/tw/course/developing-ios-7-apps-for/id733644550).

 	It was practice about attribute string of changing color, outlining string, using notification center to do the radio station for using preferred fonts and using a little bit of the view controller lifecycle.
-* Matchismo2 Project - (2015/01/16)
+* Matchismo2 Project - (2015/01/21)
 	This project take a practice of the Stanford CS193p Lecture 6 form form iTunes ["Developing iOS 7 Apps for iPhone and iPad"](https://itunes.apple.com/tw/course/developing-ios-7-apps-for/id733644550).

+	[2015/01/16]
 	It was practice about polymorphism with controllers, change the class of a controller in a storyboard.
+	[2015/01/21]
+	Add re-start button to re-start the game.

 * Attributor2 Project - (2015/01/16)
 	This project take a practice of the Stanford CS193p Lecture 6 form form iTunes ["Developing iOS 7 Apps for iPhone and iPad"](https://itunes.apple.com/tw/course/developing-ios-7-apps-for/id733644550).